evaliu2002/PetMyDog/Weekly Reports/ReportOne.md

 #### Team Report: Status Update and Project Meeting Agenda
     - Goals from last week: N/A for this week's report

+    What we did:
     - Everyone in our group selected their role.
-    - We came up with what features we are going to implement.
+    We came up with what features we are going to implement.
-    - We decided on the toolset and programming languages we are using for the project.
+    We decided on the toolset and programming languages we are using for the project.
-    - We also discussed the milestones and potential risks in our project.
+    We also discussed the milestones and potential risks in our project.

+    What we plan to do:
+    - Frond-end: come up with the components needed.
+Using ant design to look for UI components.
+    - Back-end: Design database schema.
+    - Front&Back: Discuss what request/response are sent between the front/back end.
+Figure out the platform we are hosting the web app.

 #### Individual Reports